terrariumctl

 terrariumctl backup restore | required: --instance; optional: --source, --at, --as-new | --source local, latest restore point, in-place restore | Restores an instance either in place by default or as a new instance when --as-new is provided. |

-terrariumctl reconfigure | none | n/a | Re-runs the local Ansible reconciliation using the persisted config. |
+terrariumctl reconfigure | none | n/a | Re-runs the local Ansible reconciliation using the saved config. |

-terrariumctl proxy sync | none | n/a | Rebuilds Traefik dynamic config and Terrarium-managed UFW rules from LXC user.proxy labels. |
+terrariumctl proxy sync | none | n/a | Rebuilds Traefik dynamic config, host-loopback LXD proxy backend devices, and Terrarium-managed UFW rules from LXC user.proxy labels. |

-terrariumctl mount add | required: protocol, hostPath, address, username; optional: -p/--password, --seal | password prompt, uid=0, gid=0, file_mode=0660, dir_mode=0770, --seal=true | Creates a managed host SMB/CIFS mount, stores credentials under /etc/terrarium/mounts, writes a managed /etc/fstab block, and mounts it immediately. |
+terrariumctl mount add | required: protocol, hostPath, address, username; optional: -p/--password, --password-file, --container, --seal | password prompt, host uid=0, host gid=0, container-aware uid/gid when --container is set, file_mode=0660, dir_mode=0770, --seal=true | Creates a managed host SMB/CIFS mount, stores credentials under /etc/terrarium/mounts, writes a managed /etc/fstab block, and mounts it immediately. |

 terrariumctl mount remove | required: hostPath | n/a | Unmounts a Terrarium-managed host mount, removes its managed /etc/fstab block, and deletes its managed credentials file. |